 Since our acquisition of MACI and Epicel in 2014, our primary focus has been to invest in our existing commercial business with the goal of growing revenue.
 We have raised significant funds in order to advance and complete our product development and product life-cycle management programs and to market and commercialize our products, including NexoBrid.
-To date, we have financed our operations primarily through cash received through Epicel and MACI sales, debt, and public and private sales of our equity securities.
-We generated \$17.7 million in operating cash flows during 2022 and we may finance our operations through the sales of equity securities, revolver borrowings or other debt financings.
+To date, we have financed our operations primarily through cash received through MACI, Epicel and NexoBrid sales, debt, and public and private sales of our equity securities.
+We generated \$35.3 million in operating cash flows during 2023 and we may finance our operations through the sales of equity securities, revolver borrowings or other debt financings.

-We believe that our current cash on hand, cash equivalents, investments, and available borrowing capacity will be sufficient to support our current operations through at least 12 months from the issuance of the consolidated financial statements included in this Annual Report on Form 10-K. Although the effects of the ongoing COVID-19 pandemic have lessened in recent months, our business and operations may be adversely affected in the future if conditions were to worsen.
-Our actual cash requirements may differ from projections and will depend on many factors, including any future impacts of the COVID-19 pandemic, the level and pace of future research and development efforts, the scope and results of ongoing and potential clinical trials, the costs involved in filing, prosecuting and enforcing patents, the need for additional manufacturing capacity, competing technological and market developments, costs associated with possible acquisitions or development of complementary business activities, and the cost to market our products.
+We believe that our current cash on hand, cash equivalents, investments, and available borrowing capacity will be sufficient to support our current operations through at least 12 months from the issuance of the consolidated financial statements included in this Annual Report on Form 10-K. Although the effects of the COVID-19 pandemic have largely moderated in recent months, our business and operations may be adversely affected in the future if conditions were to worsen.
+Our actual cash requirements may differ from projections and will depend on many factors, including the level and pace of future research and development efforts, the scope and results of ongoing and potential clinical trials, the costs involved in filing, prosecuting and enforcing patents, the need for additional manufacturing capacity, competing technological and market developments, global macroeconomic conditions, costs associated with possible acquisitions or development of complementary business activities, and the cost to market our products.